fredbouchard/NG6-starter/README.md

 # About this Project
 This project is a little sample of a Contacts Manager running in a single page app.
-It's approach is component based for scalability.
+Its approach is component based for scalability.
-All the part I've coded are under `/client` folder.
+All the part I've coded are under the `/client` folder.
 The rest of the credits goes to the following [below](#credits)

 # Getting Started
 ## Dependencies